-This folder contains images from the Vick Chemical Company and the Smith/Richardson family.
-The Vick Chemical images are of various advertising campaigns and of business operations.
-Some items of interest are a photograph of a young Dick Clark selling Vicks cough drops ca. 1960, advertising on a train station wall in West Union, Iowa, and several roadside billboards touting Vicks products for croup and cold relief (5:1).
-Folder 5:3 contains interesting images of Vicks company operations.
-Some of the older photos show women hand pouring the product into jars and men loading and unloading boxes of Vicks products onto their cars.
-There are also photos showing a more modern plant, including mixing kettles and labeling machines, the boxing room showing off the “Endless Belt System”, and a W.J.
-Mulligan running cartons of Vicks through a sealing machine (5:3).
+This series contains images relating to the Vick Chemical Co. and the Smith/Richardson families.
+The Vick Chemical images are of various advertising campaigns and business operations.
+Items of interest show advertising on a train station wall in West Union, Iowa, and several roadside billboards touting Vicks products for croup and cold relief (3:1).
+Older photos of company operations show women hand pouring the product into jars and men loading and unloading boxes of Vicks products onto their cars.
+Other photos show a more modern plant, including mixing kettles and labeling machines, the boxing room with the “Endless Belt System,” and W.J.
+Mulligan running cartons of Vicks VapoRub through a sealing machine (3:6).

-The family photos consist of a photo album with photos of the Richardson/Smith families, the Richardson children, and an interior and exterior photo of the Richardson home (5:2).
-Some of the more interesting portraits include a photo of H.S.
-Richardson holding the 1 billionth jar of Vicks produced, the Vicks Chemical Company men’s baseball team, and Lunsford Richardson with the ladies of the Vicks plant (5:4).
+The family photos show members of the Richardson and Smith families, the Richardson children, and an interior and exterior of a house, possibly the Richardson home (3:3-4).
+A photo album contains tintypes and albumen prints of distant Smith family relatives, Egbert Watson Smith and Hay Watson Smith as children, and Confederate generals Robert E. Lee and Stonewall Jackson, as well as Mary Lynn Smith’s calling card.
+Some of the more interesting portraits include a photo of Smith Richardson holding the 1 billionth jar of Vicks VapoRub produced, the Vick Chemical Co. men’s baseball team, and Lunsford Richardson with the ladies of the Vicks plant (3:8).

-This series contains two items related to the commission and the maiden voyage of the S.S.
+This series contains two items relating to the commission and the maiden voyage of the S.S.
 Lunsford Richardson.
-There is a photograph of the ship while it sailed out in 1944 (9:1) and a scrapbook detailing all of the events around its christening and send off (9:2).
+A photograph shows the ship at anchor in New York Harbor in October 1944 (9:1), and a scrapbook details all of the events around its christening and send off (9:2).